Badabhai/Inventory_Management_System/docs/db-schema.md

 - Users → Items: each item is linked to the user who added/updated it.

-- Items → Categories: each item belongs to a category.
+- Items → Categories → Organisation: each item belongs to a category.Catergories belong to an organisation

 - Transactions → Items & Users: logs who changed what and when.